tiagolascasas/FEUP-ASSO/README.md

 ### Rendering

 An arbitrary number of renderers are supported and the rendering of the model is triggered using the [**Observer Pattern**](https://en.wikipedia.org/wiki/Observer_pattern).
 Upon a change in the model (eg. new object inserted), the model notifies all renderers that its state has changed, and then the rendering is performed.

+The rendering algorithms were implemented using the [**Template Method Pattern**](https://en.wikipedia.org/wiki/Template_method_pattern).
+The general algorithm for rendering is always the same - run any initialization procedures, set the zoom level, draw the background grid, draw all objects and then finalize.
+However, each of these stages depend on the rendering engine being used, and as such have to be implemented on a renderer-by-renderer basis.